apache/mxnet/example/extensions/lib_subgraph/README.md

 block.hybridize(backend=None, clear=True)
 ```

 The `hybridize` function prepares the HybridBlock to be converted into a backend symbol.
 The `clear` argument defaults to `True` and clears any previous optimizations done on the block.
-If you want to chain optimizations together, set `clear` to `False`.
 The actual partitioning takes place during the forward pass.

 If you just want to partition the HybridBlock but not run a complete forward pass, you can use the `optimize_for` API that combines the work done in the `hybridize` API with part of the work done in the forward pass.